“I see things as they can be, not as they are. If I don’t try, I don’t change.”

 Weam Namou, founder:

-Weam Namou is an award-winning author of 12 books, a filmmaker, vice president of Detroit Working Writers, a 117-year-old professional writing association, and an ambassador to Arab America.
+Weam Namou is an award-winning author of 12 books, a filmmaker, vice president of Detroit Working Writers, a 118-year-old professional writing association, and Ambassador for Authors Guild of America, the oldest and largest writers association in the United States.
 Her book, The Great American Family: A Story of Political Disenchantment, won a 2017 Eric Hoffer Book Award and three of her memoir book series received acclaimed reviews by Publishers Weekly.

 Francis Coppola, the director of the Godfather Saga, and the staff of Zoetrope selected Namou’s script “Pomegranate” as a 2017 quarter-finalist out of 1600 scripts.
 Currently, she is working on a feature film.